 JEE Main Application Fee

 If all the steps are not completed then the online application form will stand invalid.
 It will be dropped and no information will be released in this account.
-In addition, request for refund of fee will also be rejected.
-On the other hand, NTA can use the data gathered for research and analysis purpose.
+In addition, any request for a refund of the fee will also be rejected.
+On the other hand, NTA can use the data gathered for research and analysis purposes.

-Age Limit: There is no age limit for candidates who wish to appear for JEE Main 2020 January and April exams.
+Age Limit: There is no age limit for candidates who wish to appear for JEE Main exams.
 However, candidates must note that the IITs can set age criteria for admissions.
-The details are usually published in the JEE Advanced 2020 Information Brochure.
+The details are usually published in the JEE Main 2021 Information Brochure.

-Qualifying Exam: Irrespective of the age the applicant can qualify if they have cleared their class 12th or any equivalent exam such as a two-year Pre-University exam, Joint Services Wing of the National Defense Academy exam, senior secondary school examination, Higher Secondary Certificate Vocational Examination, amongst others.
+Qualifying Exam: Irrespective of the age the applicant can qualify if they have cleared their class 12th or any equivalent exam such as a two-year Pre-University exam, Joint Services Wing of the National Defense Academy exam, senior secondary school examination, Higher Secondary Certificate Vocational Examination, Intermediate or two-year Pre-University examination, a diploma recognized by AICTE or a State board, General Certificate Education (GCE) examination (London/Cambridge/Sri Lanka) at the Advanced (A) level, High School Certificate Examination of the Cambridge University or International Baccalaureate Diploma of the International Baccalaureate Office, Geneva.

 Criteria For admissions in NITs, IIITs, and GFTIs: The candidate must secure 75% Marks in their class 12 board exams or should be within the top 20 percentile of their respective boards.
 For reserved category candidates, the minimum percentage required for admissions in NITs, IIITs, and GFTIs is 65%.

 Qualifying Marks: There is no minimum pass percentage for appearing in JEE Main exam.
-However, the applicants must pass their class 12 board or other equivalent examination.
+However, the applicants must pass their class 12 board or other equivalent examinations.

 Subjects Pursued in the Qualifying Exam: